sunsparc64/mode/README.md

 Packer support

-- Simplify creation of Packer images for VirtualBox
+- Simplify creation of Packer images for VirtualBox and VMware Fusion

 Linux Container Creation